pezi/dart_periphery/README.md

 * X86 - [libperiphery_x86.so](https://github.com/pezi/dart_periphery/blob/main/lib/src/native/libperiphery_x86.so)
 * X86_64 - [libperiphery_x86_64.so](https://github.com/pezi/dart_periphery/blob/main/lib/src/native/libperiphery_x86_64.so)

-Dart periphery provides an mechanism to
+**Important hint:** Dart Periphery includes an automatic mechanism to load the correct library.
+The additional methods described here can be used to override this default mechanism if needed.

 Following methods can be used to control the tmp directory handling.